June 17th: Valerie's Law has been approved by the Dail and will now go to the Seanad

 Q: Conviction is some time after the crime and the charge, sometimes years, what about the intervening period ?

 The current situation makes any future guilty verdict essentially irrelevant to decision-making for the child's future.
-The potential of guardianship status being removed or suspended in the future (subject to a conviction) could be taken into account in the decisions taken before then by the Courts and other parties.
+The potential of guardianship status being removed or suspended in the future (subject to a conviction) would be a consideration in decision-making and the Bill addresses the possible need for interim orders..

 Q: What further harm can a person convicted of killing do to their child given that the convict will be in prison ?